iabhishek101203/Problem-Of-The-Day/README.md

 ### 📅 Week 2

-7. Minimum Number of Perfect Squares to Sum to N (Facebook)
+7. Minimum Number of Perfect Squares to Sum to N
-8. Nim (Misère Version) — Determine if First Player Wins (Google)
+8. Nim (Misère Version) — Determine if First Player Wins
-9. Maximum Path Sum Between Any Two Nodes in a Binary Tree (Google)
+9. Maximum Path Sum Between Any Two Nodes in a Binary Tree

 ---

+### 📅 Week 3

+10. Prime Duplicates
+11. Alternating Add and Subtract
+12. Validate Number in a String

 ## 🛠 Tech Stack